Select therapeutic use:

 Swallow whole with liquids.
 Take once daily in the AM. <6yrs: not established.
 Methylphenidate-naive: 6–12yrs: initially 18mg once daily, max 54mg/day; 13–17yrs: initially 18mg once daily, max 72mg daily or 2mg/kg/day (whichever is less).
 18–65yrs: initially 18mg or 36mg/day; max 72mg/day.
 Switching from methylphenidate 5mg 2 or 3 times daily: initially Concerta 18mg once daily.
 Switching from methylphenidate 10mg 2 or 3 times daily: initially Concerta 36mg once daily.
 Switching from methylphenidate 15mg 2 or 3 times daily: initially Concerta 54mg once daily.
 Switching from methylphenidate 20mg 2 or 3 times daily: initially Concerta 72mg once daily.
 For all: may adjust in 18mg/day increments at 1-week intervals; max 54mg/day for children; max 72mg/day for adolescents and adults.

 Marked anxiety, tension, agitation.
 Glaucoma.
 Motor tics.
 Tourette's syndrome in patient or family.
 During or within 14 days of MAOIs.

-Decreased appetite, headache, dry mouth, nausea, insomnia, anxiety, dizziness, weight loss, irritability, hyperhidrosis; hypertension, visual disturbances, tics, possible GI obstruction; children and adolescents: upper abdominal pain.
+Upper abdominal pain, decreased appetite, headache, dry mouth, nausea, insomnia, anxiety, dizziness, weight loss, irritability, hyperhidrosis; priapism, hypertension, tachycardia, visual disturbances, possible GI obstruction.